 As soon as she says, “yes!” contact your parish to set up a meeting with your priest or deacon.
 This meeting will:

 - Get you and your priest/deacon acquainted possibly including a couple inventory for you to fill out,

 - Get started on paperwork and give you an introduction to the process at your parish,

 - Schedule future meetings with priest/deacon and any other necessary parish staff, and

 - Get a tentative wedding date reserved.
 Please do not put down deposits on reception venues or services until you have at least had this meeting!

 Time Frame: 4-6 Months before the wedding

 There are several approved marriage preparation courses available to couples in this Archdiocese.
 Your priest or deacon will help you get connected to the right course for your area and your situation.
-For information on the most popular two courses, use the links "Preparing to Live in Love" and "Engaged Encounter" above.
 All the courses do the following things: